ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - {{deterministic-encryption}} for deterministic mode security considerations
 - {{ipcrypt-nd}} and {{ipcrypt-ndx}} for non-deterministic mode security considerations

-- **Deterministic Mode:**
+### Deterministic Mode Security

 A permutation ensures distinct inputs yield distinct outputs; however, repeated inputs result in identical ciphertexts, thereby revealing repetition.

-- **Non‑Deterministic Mode:**
+This property makes deterministic encryption suitable for applications where format preservation is required, but linkability of repeated inputs is acceptable.

+### Non-Deterministic Mode Security

 The inclusion of a random tweak ensures that encrypting the same input generally produces different outputs.
 In cases where an `(input, tweak)` collision occurs, an attacker learns only that the same input was processed with that tweak, not the value of the input itself.

 Security is determined by the underlying block cipher (≈2^128 for AES‑128) on a per-key basis.
 Key rotation is recommended to extend secure usage beyond the per-key collision bounds.

+### Implementation Security

+Implementations MUST ensure that:
+1. Keys are generated using a cryptographically secure random number generator
+2. Tweak values are uniformly random for non-deterministic modes
+3. Side-channel attacks are mitigated through constant-time operations
+4. Error handling does not leak sensitive information

 # IANA Considerations